 Thread veins and spider veins

 These are easily treated at Inskin using diathermy or a combination of diathermy and galvanic current which coagulates the blood.
-This is a heat based treatment via a small probe which either cauterises or coagulates the capillary causing the vessel to close resulting in removal of the thread vein.
+This is a heat based treatment via a tiny surgical probe which either cauterises or coagulates the capillary causing the vessel to close resulting in removal of the thread vein.
 Results can be immediate.

 What causes thread veins and spider veins?
 (Telangectasia)